Detection of a small shift in a broad distribution: Maximum likelihood method

-For our typical sample \cite{MC}, the resulting $\ln L_k(t)$ functions are displayed in Fig.~\ref{fig_lnw}.
+For our typical sample (see section~\ref{sec_histo}) \cite{MC}, the resulting $\ln L_k(t)$ functions are displayed in Fig.~\ref{fig_lnw}.
 For model~1 we see for decreasing $t$, just before $-60\,$ns, a sharp drop $\ln L_1(t)\to-\infty$.
 This comes because the smallest time, $t^{\pi_1}+t$ hits a tiny probability, which we already encountered in the previous section.
 For model~2 the log-likelihood function $\ln L_2(t)$ is smooth down to $t=-65\,$ns, while for positive $t>12\,$ns the largest data point $t^{\pi_n}+t$ hits a region of very small probability.

-Fig.~\ref{fig_7lnw} shows a model~2 log-likelihood function $\ln L_2(t)$ for another of our first ten samples and this plot is quite similar to the one for extraction~2 in \cite{CNGS}.
+Fig.~\ref{fig_7lnw} shows for model~2 another log-likelihood function, $\ln L_2(t)$, from our first ten samples and this plot is quite similar to the one for extraction~2 in \cite{CNGS}.
 In the samples one finds a variety of deviations from Gaussian shapes, small ones due to the bulk structure of the PD and large ones due to a few events in the tails.

 Following \cite{CNGS} a step further, parabolic fits are made to the central region of each sample.
-To automatize the fitting procedure the central region of a model~$k$ sample was defined to be the $t$ range connected with $\delta t_k$ so that $\ln L_k(t) > \ln L^{\max}_k-10$ holds, where the maximum of the log-likelihood function is
+To automatize the fitting procedure the central region of a sample was defined to be the $t$ range connected with $\delta t_k$ so that $\ln L_k(t) > \ln L^{\max}_k-10$ holds, where the maximum of the log-likelihood function is

 Such parabolic fits are included in Fig.~\ref{fig_lnw} and~\ref{fig_7lnw}.

 Let us investigate $\delta t_k$ estimates for random times generated with the PD (\ref{pkt}).
 In the limit of infinite statistics